linsalrob/fastq-pair/INSTALLATION.md

 make && sudo make install
 ```

-If you don't have root access, you can also install fastq-pair in your home directory like this.
+If you don't have root access, you can also install `fastq_pair` in your home directory like this.

 ```
 mkdir build && cd build